gopheracademy/gopheracademy-web/content/advent-2016/gleam-distributed-map-reduce-for-golang.md

 easy to call an external C library function, much simpler than CGO.)

-Additionally, Unix Pipe tools, e.g., "sort", "tr", "uniq", etc, are also gems for data proccesing.
+Additionally, Unix Pipe tools, e.g., "sort", "tr", "uniq", etc, are also gems for data processing.
 But being single threaded, they lack the power to tackle big data.
 Go should be able to help to scale them up, to distributedly run these tools.

 With [Gleam](https://github.com/chrislusf/gleam), we can combine pure Go, LuaJIT, and Unix Pipes, all the 3 powerful weapons together.

-Let's understand Gleam architecutre of how it works.
+Let's understand Gleam architecture of how it works.
 Then I will cover 2 examples:

-1. Sort an 1GB file in both standalone and distributed modes, and distributed Unix sort mode, with performance comparison.
+1. Sort a 1GB file in both standalone and distributed modes, and distributed Unix sort mode, with performance comparison.
-2. Implement Joining of CSV files.
+2. Implement joining of CSV files.

 # Architecture